ArianaLas/Images-Crossfader/README.md

 			* Image::BOTTOM
 	* if you don't set new_name argument, images are numbered (for example name-1.jpg)
 	* library do not overwrite existing files - that's why is faster, but if you want 3 images with different crop position from one source image (so with the same image name) it is considered (for example name.jpg, name-1.jpg, name-2.jpg)
+* generate CSS code and HTML code (look at example)
+	* there is posibility to generate CSS file and place it in <link rel="stylesheet" href="HERE NAME OF GENERATED CSS FILE" type="text/css" /> in HTML code

 ## Example